-Milk (importable for the whole period): for 1986-2000 - New Zealand farm gate price of milk (NZP), calendar year, actual fat content (a%), adjusted for Russian fat content (b%) as follows: NZP (b% / a%), plus transport cost for butter and skimmed-milk powder in milk equivalent (56 kg and 82 kg per tonne of milk, respectively) from New Zealand to Europe [4]; from 2001 on - Russian border prices of butter and SMP converted into a milk equivalent border price using technical coefficients and the border price of butter, which is average c.i.f. unit value of Russian imports of butter (NCM 040500) [7], and the border price of SMP, which is the average c.i.f. unit value of Russian imports of skimmed milk powder (NCM 040210) [7].
-For detailed explanation of the procedure to calculate milk equivalent border price based on border prices of butter and SMP, see Annex 4.1 of the PSE Manual
+Milk (importable for the whole period): for 1986-2000 - New Zealand farm gate price of milk (NZP), calendar year, actual fat content (a%), adjusted for Russian fat content (b%) as follows: NZP \( b% / a%), plus transport cost for butter and skimmed-milk powder in milk equivalent (56 kg and 82 kg per tonne of milk, respectively) from New Zealand to Europe [4]; from 2001 on - Russian border prices of butter and SMP converted into a milk equivalent border price, using technical coefficients, minus Russian processing margin, calendar year milk.
+The border price of butter is the average c.i.f. unit value of Russian imports of butter (NCM 040500) [7], the border price of SMP is the average c.i.f. unit value of Russian imports of skimmed milk powder (NCM 040210) [7].
+For detailed explanation of the procedure to calculate milk equivalent border price see Annex 4.1 of the PSE Manual